 Remember that my mask protects you and your mask protects me!

 Masks for children.
 Masks should never be used on children under the age of two.
-Adults should use their best judgment in using masks for children between the ages of two and nine while in public places.
-Adults should make their best efforts to get children ages 10 and above to wear masks when in public places as required by Executive Order 63.
+Adults should use their best judgment in using masks for children between the ages of two and four while in public places.
+Adults should make their best efforts to get children ages five and above to wear masks when in public places as required by Executive Order 63.
 For children older than two years, find a mask made for children, if you are able to.

 Exceptions: There are a number of situations in which people don’t have to wear a mask while using indoor public spaces.
 These include: